 For afternoon carpool pick up, lower school carpool drivers must enter carpool at the kindergarten driveway (north side).
 Lower School drivers will follow the carpool line that proceeds alongside the playground and back up to the front of lower school.
-K3 students will be escorted to the car 4th/5th grade students will be picked up at the New Gym parking lot.
-Lightning strikes require students and faculty to remain in the building until weather is safe for dismissal.
-Parents may exit their cars to come and pick up their child at the door at their own discretion.
-In addition to lightning strikes, other circumstances such as heavy rain, may slow down the dismissal process.
+K3 students will be escorted to the car.
+Lightning strikes and other circumstances such as heavy rain, may slow down the dismissal process for carpool.

 Drivers must follow the traffic routes as laid out by the cones and stationary poles.
 All drivers should refrain from blocking entrances to the school during drop-off and pick-up times to allow for emergency vehicles and to keep traffic flowing on Trinity Blvd.
 Please do not attempt to merge in with the carpool traffic.
 Please keep carpool signs hanging in full view until your child is picked up.
 Please be courteous when driving on campus.
-Use extreme caution by driving slowly and refraining from all cell phone use while students, parents and staff are present.
+Use extreme caution by driving slowly.
+CELL PHONES USE IS PROHIBITED while students, parents and staff are present in carpool.
 For the safety of all, please DO NOT exit the school property by using an entrance.